 Artist Bio

 Christina was born and raised in Germany, where she developed her artistic tendencies through art classes in elementary and middle school.
 After graduating from high school, she moved to Washington State, where she studied art and design at Western Washington University.
 After graduating with a BA in Studio Arts she worked as an art director while also studying alternative healing arts and working as a Holistic Health Practitioner.
-She has been exhibiting her artwork in shows since 2012 and joined The Studio Door gallery in San Diego as a studio artist in 2019 and as a regular exhibiting artist in 2020.
+She has been exhibiting her artwork in shows since 2012.
+In 2019 she had a studio practice at The Studio Door gallery in San Diego and a regular exhibiting artist wall in 2020.

 .